aiman-al-masoud/deixiscript/docs/presentation/index.md

     - revisable rules
     - error reporting in natural style
     - declarative (with compromises)

+# Criticism of natural language programming
+    - a lack of precision
+    - verbosity
+    - are legal documents really natural language?
+    - what is natural anyway in SW?

 # Common Sense in relation to naturalistic programming
     - what is common sense
     - points in common with NP